Rukshika01/Restaurant/README.md

-# 🍽️ Luna — Restaurant Website
+# 🍽️ Luma — Restaurant Website

 A modern and elegant **multi-page restaurant website** designed to provide a smooth and visually appealing experience for restaurant customers.